MCreator for Education and STEM workshops

 My smallest child, who was unable to read without help 1 month ago, has watched a couple of YouTube videos and is now creating and compiling java code that has worked on the first attempt.
 That is one slick IDE experience the team at Pylo have put together with MCreator

 John Edwards at Twitter

-Arduino and Raspberry Pi support
+Combine Arduino and Raspberry Pi with Minecraft

 We have developed a system to connect Minecraft mods with hardware devices such as Arduino and Raspberry Pi.
 The installation is very simple (library in Arduino library manager and one line Raspberry Pi install command) and provides out of the box integration with our mod maker MCreator.